Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Method

 \paragraph{Planning and skill execution} A task is presented to our agent as an initial state of the environment $s_0$ with associated symbolic observation $z_0$ and a symbolic goal $z^*$.
 First, we leverage our learned symbolic forward model $q_\theta$ to plan a sequence of skills $k_1, ..., k_N$ from $z_0$ to $z^*$ using breadth-first search (BFS).
 We use the mode of the distribution over $z'$ for node expansion in BFS: $\operatorname{successor}_{q_\theta}(z, k) = \operatorname{argmax}_{z' \in \mathcal{Z}} q_\theta(z' \given z, k)$.
 After planning, the sequence of skills $[k_1, ..., k_N]$ is iteratively applied to the environment through $s_{(n)} = \operatorname{apply}(E, \pi, s_{(n-1)}, k_n)$.
 Inaccuracies of skill execution (leading to different symbolic observations than predicted) can be coped with by replanning after each skill execution.
 Both single-outcome (mode) determinisation and replanning are common approaches to probabilistic planning \cite{yoon2007ffreplan}.
+We provide further details in the supplementary material.